Creating a Career Development Plan: Tips and Strategies

 - What are my current technical and soft skills?

-- What do I envision myself as in five or ten years?
+- Where do you see me in five or 10 years?

-- What work roles are aligned with my passions?
+- What work roles are aligned with my interests?

 Set short-term goals

-- What are the smallest steps I can take to meet my long-term goals?
+- What small steps can I take to achieve my long-term goals?

-Short-term plans need to consider a variety of elements like deadlines for projects and team responsibilities.
+Short-term plans need to consider a variety of variables like task deadlines or team responsibilities.

 Create an outline of an Action Plan